-This recipe is my homage to that first day, cycling through the Rioja where we ate and drank the most fabulous food.
+This recipe is my homage to that meal - and to the Rioja where we ate and drank the most fabulous food.

 Ingredients for the Spanish Chorizo, Potato & Bean Stew

-1 Pack Cooking Chorizo, remove the skins and slice into 4 pieces
+1 Pack Soft Cooking Chorizo, remove the skins and slice into 4 pieces

 2 x White Onions, thinly sliced